 What is cost of the filming / photography permit?

-The price is dependent upon the locations, number of days and size of your production.
+The fees depend on the locations, number of days and size of your production.
 We try to ensure you get the lowest rates with our years of experience in the industry.

 Is it really sunny all year round?

-It rains approximately 5-6 days a year, and has occasional sandstorms, but apart from that it’s sunny all day.
+It rains approximately 8-10 days a year, and has occasional sandstorms, but apart from that it’s sunny all year-long.

 Is there a danger to filming in the heat?